smallmuou/buildXcodeProject/README.md

 ###Way2:Static library or Framework

-###Way3:Copy binary files which is complied to xcode project
+###Way3:Copy binary files to xcode project
+*   Using buildXcodeProject.sh to build project
+*   Remove all files from xcode project like .h .m .xib .png(except Info.plist, .lproj)
+*   Add 'build' to xcode project
+*   Change the bundle id, code sign
+*   Rebuild project with xcode, and it will reproduct the .app with new distribute cer
+*   Distribute app with xcode (build archive)